ToxicK1dd/ObjectOrientedCheatSheet/README.md

   - **Time-boxed**: User stories should have a clear time constraint or deadline.

 By following these guidelines, user stories can effectively capture and communicate the desired functionality, enabling development teams to deliver valuable and user-centered software solutions.

-## Software Development Concepts

-Software development concepts encompass various principles, methodologies, and techniques that are fundamental to the process of creating high-quality software solutions.

-These concepts provide a common foundation and understanding for developers to design, implement, and maintain software systems effectively.
-They include design patterns, best practices, and buzzwords that are prevalent in the software development industry.

-#### Design Patterns
-Design patterns provide proven solutions to recurring design problems in software development.\
-They offer reusable approaches to solving common challenges and help improve the structure and flexibility of your code.

-- **Creational Patterns**: *Patterns that focus on object creation mechanisms.*
-  - **Abstract Factory**: *Provides an interface for creating families of related or dependent objects without specifying their concrete classes.*
-  - **Builder**: *Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.*
-  - **Prototype**: *Creates new objects by cloning existing ones, enabling the creation of new instances without explicitly invoking constructors.*
-  - **Singleton**: *Ensures a class has only one instance and provides a global point of access to it.*

-- **Behavioral Patterns**: *Patterns that focus on communication and interaction between objects.*
-  - **Observer**: *Defines a one-to-many dependency between objects, so that when one object changes state, all its dependents are notified and updated automatically.*
-  - **Strategy**: *Enables the selection of an algorithm at runtime from a family of interchangeable algorithms, encapsulating each one and making them interchangeable.*
-  - **Visitor**: *Defines a new operation to be performed on the elements of an object structure without changing the classes of the elements themselves.*

-- **Structural Patterns**: *Patterns that focus on object composition and relationships.*
-  - **Adapter**: *Converts the interface of a class into another interface that clients expect, allowing classes with incompatible interfaces to work together.*
-  - **Decorator**: *Dynamically adds responsibilities to an object by wrapping it with one or more decorator objects, providing a flexible alternative to subclassing.*
-  - **Facade**: *Provides a simplified interface to a complex subsystem, making it easier to use and understand.*
-  - **Proxy**: *Provides a surrogate or placeholder for another object to control access to it.*

 ---